SaiNikhil0904/Text-to-Image-Synthesis-using-DC-GAN/README.md

 #### Transfer Learning Challenges
 Transfer learning, specifically in the context of text-to-image synthesis, can be challenging due to domain mismatch (source domain is NLP, and the target domain is image data) and the complexity of the task.

-#### What is GAN (Generative Adversarial Network)?
-GANs consist of two neural networks, the generator and the discriminator, engaged in an adversarial training process.
-The generator creates synthetic data, and the discriminator evaluates whether the generated data is real or fake.
-The continuous competition between these two networks results in the generation of increasingly realistic data.

 #### Why Choose GAN for Text-to-Image Synthesis?
-GANs are particularly well-suited for tasks like text-to-image synthesis due to their ability to learn complex, high-dimensional data distributions.
-In this project, GANs enable the generation of flower images from textual descriptions, effectively bridging the gap between text and image modalities.
+GANs, comprising a generator and a discriminator, engage in an adversarial process.
+The generator produces synthetic data, while the discriminator assesses its authenticity.
+Particularly adept at tasks like text-to-image synthesis, GANs excel in learning complex, high-dimensional data distributions.
+In this project, GANs facilitate the generation of flower images from textual descriptions, effectively bridging the gap between text and images.

 #### Why Choose DCGAN?
 DCGAN (Deep Convolutional Generative Adversarial Network) is a specific variant of GAN that incorporates convolutional layers in both the generator and discriminator networks.
 This convolutional architecture is crucial for handling image data, capturing spatial dependencies, and learning hierarchical features.